-- Files, folders or discs encryption with an internationally accepted algorithm of a 256-bit key length. - Full protection of the data at local and network level. - Complete monitoring and recording of the access at file user action level. - Customizable (parameterized) reports, on computer screen and printer, following criteria selection.
+- Files, folders or discs encryption with an internationally accepted algorithm of a 256-bit key length. - Full protection of the data at local and network level. - Complete monitoring and recording of the access at file - user - action level. - Customizable (parameterized) reports, on computer screen and printer, following criteria selection.

 7.3.
-Specific Information Technology Projects of EETT for Operators and Consumers for radio frequencies in the 900 and 1800 MHz spectrum bands, the Information Technology (IT) Department of EETT developed software with the following functions:
+Specific Information Technology Projects of EETT for Operators and Consumers

-Online Support of the Spectrum Auction for Mobile Communication Services In order to support the Auction for granting rights of use
+Online Support of the Spectrum Auction for Mobile Communication Services